rollchains/spawn/docs/versioned_docs/version-v0.50.x/03-demos/01-demo.md

 rolld q bank balances $(rolld keys show acc1 -a)
 ```

-5. (optional) Send an IBC transaction
+5. Send an IBC transaction

 ```bash
 # submit a cross chain transfer from acc0 to the other address